arescrimson/Lytro/README.md

 **IMPORTANT:** As of **12/19/2023**, this is the new version of Lytro, which has been completely rewritten and improved.
 The old repository can be found [here](https://github.com/arescrimson/LytroOld/tree/master).

+### Exciting updates and improvements from the old version include:

++ Reworking bot to utilize slash commands instead of prefixes.
+This allows the bot to utilize autofill menus, better handling of interactions, and more!
++ Autofill menus for query-related searches, such as anime, characters, and steam games.
++ Reworked UI, visuals, and error handling for embed and returned messages.
++ Much cleaner code and a improvement to command/bot speed overall.
++ More commands using more API's planned!
+Now features steam commands.
++ Now hosted on Google Cloud Platform.
++ And more!

 Discord Bot for information on anime/manga, characters, steam, and more.

 **Data Source:** This bot uses the [MyAnimeList (MAL) API](https://myanimelist.net/apiconfig/references/api/v2).
 You can visit [MyAnimeList](https://myanimelist.net/) for more details.